 Peace!

 PS: I know there’s a stigma against straight men who journal, but that stigma seems to be fading, so pay it no mind!
-Also, it’s okay to have numeric goals (like “I’m gonna finish this notebook by this date”), but make sure they’re realistic goals, so that you don’t stress yourself out!
+Also, I recommend having vague numeric goals (like “I’m gonna try to finish as many notebooks this year as I can” or “I’m gonna try to mental-journal as many sentences as I can today”).

 Related: My Favorite Distractions